Auto Accident Trauma Therapy in Camas, WA

-Auto accident trauma therapy helps adults process the emotional and nervous system response after a crash, injury, or overwhelming medical experience—so driving, daily life, and recovery can begin to feel safer again.
+Auto accident trauma therapy helps process the emotional and nervous system response after a crash or injury—so driving, daily life, and recovery can begin to feel safer and more manageable again.

 You may notice:

-These reactions are common after an overwhelming event—and they can be worked through.
+These reactions are common after car accidents, even when everything initially seemed fine—and they can be worked through.

 What Auto Accident Trauma Therapy Helps With